 2. Zantac(ranitidine) 150mg – 1 tablet every 12 hours

 If she had more time, I would also mention that Benadryl can make her drowsy but works faster than Claritin (loratadine) and Zyrtec (cetirizine) and that she could use Pepcid (famotidine) instead of Zantac.
+If she was still itchy after a couple of days, I would tell her to ask her healthcare provider to ask about using doxepin.

 Also, that oatmeal baths(home-made or from Aveeno) will help with the itchiness.
 And if she doesn’t see a big difference in 2 days or if it gets worst she should see her physician for some prescription drugs.